 Assumed deferred cost (after 6 years) of replacing existing equipment with new baseline unit is assumed to be $1,518 per ton of capacity.
-This cost should be discounted to present value using the utilities’ discount rate.
+This cost should be discounted to present value using the nominal societal discount rate.

 Loadshape

 Loadshape R10 - Residential Electric Heating and Cooling